 This tangy tomato vegan salad dressing recipe came from my husband’s love of another version of it from a local steakhouse in South Carolina.
+It’s low-fat and oil-free.

 Are salads healthy?